___TUMBY-BAY_230105_130_HighRes.12328644030057210575.jpg

 2023/24 canola receival standards and key changes

-View our segregation plan to learn which sites are taking GM canola this harvest.
+View our draft segregation plan to learn where we are planning to receive GM canola this harvest.

 You must declare if you are delivering GM canola for all deliveries.
 Viterra can only receive varieties of canola from the Australian Oilseeds Federation approved list for varieties.